 - Skate Estate , Broome county's only roller skating rink, is a favorite hang out for kids 7 and under on winter mornings.
 It is the only rink open during school hours and offers a session just for younger kids is called “Trike, Trot and Roll”.
 Preschoolers can bring in bikes (the rink has a few trikes), push toys or just run around.
 Skate rental is available if kids want to try skating, or the parent wants to get exercise (and the child cooperates).
 Coupons are available on their website.
 Admission fee includes skate rental, popcorn and juice.
 Laser tag, miniature golf and a water slide are also available.

-- The Binghamton area currently has three businesses, listed in alphabetical order, that offer open play on inflatable structures.
+- The Binghamton area currently has one businesses that offers open play on inflatable structures.

 - Taylor Rental in the northern part of Binghamton also has a tool rental business.
 Call for inflatable play hours.